Curriculum Vitae

 University of British Columbia Okanagan

-WhatFirst- and second-year STEM courses (intro biology, chemistry, physics) are the gatekeeper classes for science majors — but instructors can't scale to give every student lab help and feedback.
+WhatFirst- and second-year STEM courses are gatekeepers, but instructors can't give every student lab help.

 Courses